X

 • Learn to swim.
 Basic swimming skills are essential for water safety.
 Formal swimming lessons can reduce the risk of drowning.

-• Use the buddy system.
-Always swim with a buddy.
-Choose swimming sites that have lifeguards when possible.
+• Use the buddy system: Always participate in water activities with a buddy, especially in areas where lifeguards are not present.
 The buddy system is especially beneficial for people with medical conditions that increase their risk of drowning.

 Safety Tips

-PLR 25-050 – Motorcycle Mishap Claims One Soldier's Life
+PLR 25-069 – Industrial/Occupational Mishap Claims One Soldier's Life

-Since FY20, the Army has lost an average of 30 Soldiers a year to motorcycle mishaps.
-This mishap was the 16th motorcycle fatality of FY25 and below the number of fatalities for this same time last year.
+Since FY20, the Army has lost two Soldiers to Industrial/Occupational mishaps.
+This mishap was the first Industrial/Occupational Soldier fatality of FY25 and above the number of fatalities for this same time last year.

 Safety Tips